dijasila/GPAW/doc/tutorials/fxc_correlation/rapbe_tut.rst

 -0.16    -0.55     -0.007
 =====   =======    ======

 The fact that RPA gives such a dramatic underestimation of the correlation energy is a general problem with the method, which is also seen for bulk systems.
-For example, for the homogeneous electron gas RPA underestimates the correlation energy by ~0.5 eV per electron for a wide range of densities [#Olsen1]_.
+For example, for the homogeneous electron gas RPA underestimates the correlation energy by ~0.5 eV per electron for a wide range of densities.

 Example 2: Atomization energy of CO
 ===================================